deniskyashif/blog/content/posts/2020-01-08-csharp-channels-part-3.md

 }
 ```

 We write a tuple of type `(FileInfo, int)` which is a pair of the file metadata and its number of lines.
-It's obvious what `int CountLines(FileInfo file)` does.
-You can check out the implementation below.
+The `int CountLines(FileInfo file)` method is straightforward, you can check out the implementation below.

 <details>
   <summary>Expand <code>CountLines</code></summary>